Recording artist uses own experiences to deliver talk on anxiety

 The school felt passionately that educating students on such issues is very important.
 The students have various challenges such as exam stress, the pressures of fulfilling their grades for university and applying for jobs and apprenticeships.
 This can often trigger anxiety among the students, so it was helpful for them to listen to the guidance from Nick to help manage such anxieties.

-The deadline for the current Small Grant round is 31st March – click here to submit your application.
+The deadline for the current Leader Award Grant round is 31st March – click here to submit your application.